Puru-Singh/Embedded-ML-Assignment/README.md

   - Implement custom functions for image resizing equivalent to `cv::resize`.
 - **Comparison:**
   - Compare the output of the custom functions with OpenCV's functions for correctness.
-  - Measure and compare the performance (timing) for all three methods of interpolation.

 ## Code Overview